-A DoS ("Denial of Service") attack, is an attack vector whereby a single or few host IPs send specially crafted malicious traffic towards a server or host on service, website, or network with the intention to flood that target with traffic - making it unavailable for the end-user to use it.
+A DoS ("Denial of Service") is a type of cyber attack where a single or few host IPs send specially crafted malicious traffic towards a server or host on service, website, or network with the intention to flood that target with traffic - making it unavailable for the end-user to use it.

 For example: if a website has a DoS attack launched against it and the DoS attack is successful, that website will not be available for users to connect to.

 A DDoS ("Distributed Denial of Service") attack is the same concept as a DoS attack, with the main difference being that the attack originates with a more distributed attackers base, i.e. from many source IPs and generally multiple geo locations.
 It can be hundreds or even thousands of source IPs where the attack originates from.